Tyler-OBrien/Folder-Tunnels/README.md

 JavaScript is required for the creator of the live stream, but not for any requesting clients, as the Cloudflare Worker handles the websocket connection and requesting the file.

+Note: Editing the served file and having it serve the new version on the next request only works on Firefox.
+On Chrome or Chromium based browsers, it just errors out.

 Example Video: